shashaBot/TVChat/README.md

-# tinderClone
+# TVChat
-Clone of tinder application in ionic v1
+Chat about TV shows - an application made using Ionic V1 and Google Firebase